Mild High Club

+Mild High Club is an American psychedelic pop group, led by the musician Alexander Brettin.
+The group currently has 3 albums, Timeline (2015), Skiptracing (2016), and Going, Going, Gone (2021), along with their collaborative album with King Gizzard & the Lizard Wizard, Sketches of Brunswick East (2017).

 History

 Brettin grew up in the Midwest, playing flute in his school band.
 He majored in jazz studies at Columbia College in Chicago, and started Mild High Club in 2013.
 Brettin worked on Mild High Club's first album, Timeline, for almost three years until its release in 2015.

 His sophomore LP, Skiptracing, was released in 2016.
 Pitchfork reviewed the album, stating Skiptracing is an improvement from Timeline, where "a more confident artist emerges with a fuller vision and voice."
+In 2017, Brettin was featured on the Tyler, the Creator song "Pothole", off of his 2017 album Flower Boy.
+That same year, Brettin worked with the band King Gizzard & the Lizard Wizard to create their collaborative effort, Sketches of Brunswick East, which was released on August 18, 2017.
+Two years later, he performed vocals on another Tyler, the Creator song, Gone, Gone / Thank You, which was featured on his 2019 album Igor.

-On July 27, 2021, after nearly five years of waiting, Mild High Club's new album was announced, named Going, Going, Gone.
+On July 27, 2021, after nearly five years of inactivity, Mild High Club's new album was announced, titled Going, Going, Gone.
 This announcement was accompanied by a single from said album, "Me Myself and Dollar Hell".
 It was released on September 17, 2021.

-"Homage", from the album Skiptracing, was certified Gold by RIAA in 2022.
+"Homage", from the album Skiptracing, was certified Gold by the RIAA in 2022.